 IR Organization and Structure

-The Company's IR activities are overseen by Director of Finance and Corporate Communication Division, while the planning, management, and promotion of IR activities is undertaken by the IR sections within the Corporate Communications & Investor Relations Department.
+The Company's IR activities are overseen by Director of Corporate Management Division, while the planning, management, and promotion of IR activities is undertaken by the Investor Relations Department.

 Information Disclosure Standard